Name: John William VANCE

 In February 1880 John Vance submitted a tender to the Walloon Board to value all of the lands and buildings within the division within four months.
 It was accepted.
 (7)

-John ran his store until May 1881.
-He rented the shop to John Herman, a baker, who built a bakehouse and oven at the back.
+John ran his store until May 1881 when he rented the shop to John Herman, a baker, who built a bakehouse and oven at the back.
 Herman became insolvent and Charles Rumpf, another baker, occupied the store in 1882.
 The premises burned down in July 1883 (after John’s death) and Olivia had it rebuilt.
 One of John and Olivia’s sons, John Baldwin Vance, then ran the family store and advertised that he was a Draper, Grocer and Produce Dealer Etc. He was also an agent for the Courier.

 John died aged 57, from enlargement of the liver and dropsy.
 He was described as a gentleman possessing literary abilities of a no mean order.
 He appointed two sons-in-law, Joseph William Evans and Thomas Makepeace as executors of his last will and testament.
 He left all of his real and personal property to his wife Olivia for life.
 He directed the executors at her death to sell and dispose of his property, and after payment of his debts and a legacy, to divide the proceeds into eight equal parts to be paid to his sons and daughters.